 - S-S8:30am - 5:30pm

 Conceived in collaboration with Danish chef and restaurateur Frederik Bille Brahe, Sofi embraces the craft tradition of baking on a quest to right some of the wrongs of industrialized food production.
-Beginning with grains sourced from some of the best small organic farmers in Northern Europe, Sofi’s bakers work to recover and preserve their true flavors, from the wild, piquant flavors of Emmer to squishy champagne rye.
+Beginning with grains sourced from some of the best small organic farmers in Northern Europe, Sofi’s bakers work to recover and preserve the true flavors of these ancient grains, from the wild, piquant flavors of Emmer to squishy champagne rye.
 With experience in some of the world’s top bakeries and kitchens, Sofi’s small international team of young bakers works by day in an open-plan production site at the heart of the bakery, where visitors can watch them rolling out dough and working the ovens.

 Alongside three rotating bread varieties—a box-fermented, mixed-wheat Berliner Loaf, a rotating Daily Loaf and a Danish-inflected Rugbrød—Sofi offers a selection of loaf cakes, cookies and pastries.
 These range from flaky cardamon-orange Morning Buns to the Handwerker, a typical Danish cheese bun with whipped butter, as well as chocolate sourdough cake, twice-baked croissants and fresh baked Italian focaccia.
 Batch-brew coffee, artisanal tea, freshly pressed juice and kombuchas are sourced locally from small manufacturers.
 Over time, the menu will grow to include breakfast dishes as well as a staff meal-inspired vegetarian lunch from the bread oven.
 More than a bakery, Sofi aims to be a community hub and a supplier of fresh bread to a selection of Berlin restaurants.